Academic Support Services

 St. John Fisher University offers a variety of services to support students’ academic work.
 All of these services exist to serve you and help ensure that you are successful in your college career.
 Fisher’s academic support services provide you with many resources to help you develop and improve the skills necessary to grow academically, personally, and professionally.
 For more information about any of the services below, visit https://www.sjf.edu/student-life/academic-support/.

 The Department of Biology maintains seven teaching and eight undergraduate research laboratories that provide students hands-on experience with equipment and techniques that are of fundamental importance to the field of biology.
-Resources include molecular biology capabilities, cell and bacterial culture equipment, human and other animal models, indoor greenhouse, Zebrafish housing unit, compound fluorescent microscope, and designated faculty and student research space.
+Resources include molecular biology capabilities, cell and bacterial culture equipment, human and other animal models, indoor greenhouse, aquatic lab, compound fluorescent microscope, and designated faculty and student research space.

 The Department of Chemistry includes laboratories for courses or research, two instrumentation laboratories, and a computer laboratory.
 The department’s modern, research-grade instrumentation includes infrared and ultraviolet-visible spectrophotometers, multinuclear magnetic resonance spectrometer, gas chromatograph-mass spectrometer, atomic absorption spectrometer, differential scanning calorimeters, and vapor-phase and high-performance liquid chromatographs.